joelagnel/joelfernandes.org/_posts/2026-08-04-cross-entropy-gradient-shortcut.md

 loss = -logprobs[range(n), Yb].mean()
 ```

 Step 2 is worth noting.
-Out of 32 x 27 = 864 numbers in the probability matrix, the loss looks
+Out of $32 \times 27 = 864$ numbers in the probability matrix, the loss
-at exactly **32 of them**, one per row.
+looks at exactly **32 of them**, one per row.
 The other 832 are never read.
 That fact does not
 mean their gradients are zero, as we will see, but it does mean the loss expression itself is a
 lot smaller than the matrix suggests.

 ## Why the negative log

-The loss for a single example is `-log(p)`, where `p` is the probability the model assigned to
+The loss for a single example is $-\log p$, where $p$ is the probability the model assigned to
 the correct character.
 That choice is doing something specific:

 <div style="margin: 1.5em 0; text-align: center;">
   <img src="/images/xent-grad/neglog.svg" alt="A plot of negative log p against p.
 As p approaches 1 the loss approaches 0.
 As p approaches 0 the loss grows without bound." style="max-width: 100%; height: auto;"/>
 </div>

-If the model gave the right answer a probability near 1, `log(p)` is near 0 and the loss is
+If the model gave the right answer a probability near 1, $\log p$ is near 0 and the loss is
 near 0.
-If it gave the right answer a probability near 0, `log(p)` heads for minus infinity and
+If it gave the right answer a probability near 0, $\log p$ heads for minus infinity and
 the loss becomes large.
 A confident wrong answer costs a lot more than an uncertain one.

 Probabilities live between 0 and 1, so their logs are always negative.
 The minus sign out front